 Sand and dust testing determines any failure points in products before they are used in the field.
 For sand testing, these failure points can include any abrasion to the test item that exceeds the specified requirements or protective coatings, including if the seals are compromised.
 For dust testing, these failure points can include the binding, clogging, seizing, or blocking of moving parts; non-operation contacts or relays; or the formation of electrically-conductive bridges with resulting shorts.

-Solar radiation testing is performed in order to determine the heating effects of direct solar radiation on materials through MIL-STD-810G Method 505.5 (Procedure 1) and to help identify the actinic (photodegradation) effects of direct solar radiation through MIL-STD-810 Method 505.5 (Procedure 2).
+Solar radiation testing is performed in order to determine the heating effects of direct solar radiation on materials through MIL-STD-810, Method 505 (Procedure I) and to help identify the actinic (photochemical) effects of direct solar radiation through MIL-STD-810, Method 505 (Procedure II).
+We are also able to test to the requirements of ATPD 2352.

 DTB has two solar array facilities throughout the laboratory.
-Our largest, which conforms to MIL-STD-810G, can test items in a workspace of 8 ft. x 8 ft.
-Our second facility can test items that fit within a 24 in. x 24 in. diameter test area.
+Our largest, which conforms to MIL-STD-810, can test items in a workspace of 6 ft. x 12 ft.
+Our second facility can test items that fit within a 24 in. x 24 in. test area.

 Our two solar facilities, combined with the number of chambers that we can place them in, allow us to meet the most demanding environmental testing schedules for our customers.